 Small class sizes with committed business and teaching professionals

 Case studies and simulations of real-world international business challenges and opportunities

 Networking with business professionals, locally and internationally

-This course will cover a comprehensive assessment of international market entry options for the export of products or services and optimal market entry strategies.
-The learner will be able to assess barriers to market entry, differentiate between market entry strategies, recommend potential international partners through consultations and analysis of strengths and weaknesses and negotiate partnership agreements.
+Learners assess barriers to market entry, differentiate between market entry strategies, recommend potential international partners through consultations and analysis of strengths and weaknesses, and practice negotiating partnership agreements.

-This course builds on the foundations in the Global Business Environment through detailed exploration of international business ethics and strategic decision making.
-Learners will develop business strategies and plans that will address environmental, cultural and societal issues of operating in a foreign market.
-Emphasis will be placed on the use of Corporate Social Responsibility practices for long term business success.
+Learners draw on the foundations developed in Global Business Environment to engage in detailed exploration of international business ethics and strategic decision making.
+Learners develop business strategies and plans that address the environmental, cultural, and societal issues of operating in a global market.
+Emphasis is placed on the use of Corporate Social Responsibility practices for long-term business success.

-The need of qualified project manager is increasing who can accomplish the international projects with global participants successfully.
-In this course, you will learn implementation and evaluation of team projects by applying project management principles including cross-cultural communication skills; leadership, group dynamics, conflict resolution, negotiation techniques, different time zones and make recommendations to accomplish the project's goal and objectives.
-The course will cumulate in the completion of a comprehensive an international business and marketing plan with follow-up audit of a project - risks, logistics, and challenges to assess whether the goals are met.
+Learners develop and implement team projects by applying project management principles, utilizing skills and knowledge such as cross-cultural communications, leadership, group dynamics, conflict resolution, negotiation techniques, and more.
+The course will cumulate in the completion of a comprehensive international business and marketing plan with follow-up audit of a project, including risks, logistics, and challenges, to assess goal achievement.

 A two- or three-year college diploma or undergraduate university degree (Bachelor’s) in any field of study is required.